 Find answers to frequently asked questions (FAQs) about transportation.
-Just click on a question below to reveal the answer associated with it.
+Just click on a question below to read the answer or scroll down to read them all.

 Yes.
 Public transportation is covered under Title II Part B of the ADA, and private transportation is covered under Title III.

 Does the ADA require transportation for people with disabilities?

 The ADA does not require that public transportation be provided in every community.
 However, all public bus and rapid rail service must comply with ADA requirements for accessibility for people with disabilities.
 The ADA covers bus and rail vehicles, transportation facilities (rail stations, bus stops, etc.), and bus and rail service.

 What about people who cannot ride fixed-route buses and trains?

 Providers of public fixed-route bus and rapid rail service must also provide ADA paratransit service (origin-to-destination transportation for people with disabilities who cannot use the bus or rail system all or some of the time).